jstefanis/solid-robotic-project/README.md

 In the workstation:
 > roslaunch turtlebot_rviz_launchers view_navigation.launch

-We launch the rviz visualisation application to be able to see what the robot “sees` at the same time.
+We launch the rviz visualisation application to be able to see what the robot "sees" at the same time.

 This script launches the map server and stores two files into the folder maps.
-The files are map.yaml and map.pgm.
+The files are **map.yaml** and **map.pgm**.
 The file map.yaml contains the metadata about our map:

 **image: map.pgm**<br>
 **resolution: 0.050000** <br>